 The Most Unlikely Icon in Cinematic History

-You might be surprised to learn that Tom Hanks developed the volleyballโs character as a symbol of companionship and comfort.
-It was reported that Hanks began talking to the volleyball during long periods of filming and inadvertently gave it a personality.
-A bloody handprint was added to resemble a face, intended to evoke connection and empathy.
+Tom Hanks helped develop the volleyballโs character as a symbol of companionship and comfort.
+During long periods of filming, Hanks reportedly began talking to the volleyball and accidentally gave it a personality.
+The crew added a bloody handprint to resemble a face and evoke connection and empathy.

 More Than Just a Movie Prop